MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-policies.md

 As an admin, you can use teams policies in Microsoft Teams to control what users in your organization can do in teams and channels.
 For example, you can set whether users are allowed to discover private teams in search results and in the team gallery and whether users are allowed to create private channels.

-You manage teams policies in the Microsoft Teams admin center.
+You manage teams policies by going to **Teams** > **Teams policies** in the Microsoft Teams admin center.
 You can use the global (Org-wide default) policy or create custom policies and assign them to users.
 Users in your organization will automatically get the global policy unless you create and assign a custom policy.

 You can edit the global policy or create and assign a custom policy.
 If a user is assigned a custom policy, that policy applies to the user.
 If a user isn't assigned a custom policy, the global policy applies to the user.
 After you edit the global policy or assign a policy, it can take up to 24 hours for changes to take effect.